Final | February 2022 | v2.0.1 | OFFICIAL - Public | QGCDG (ICT Strategic Sourcing)

 - sourced, especially commoditised services, from private providers in a competitive market where this is feasible and represents value for money

-- sourced from the local ICT industry whenever possible without prejudicing product quality and competitiveness, while meeting the department’s requirements under Australia’s free trade agreements and the Local Benefits Test
+- sourced from the local ICT industry whenever possible without prejudicing product quality and competitiveness, while meeting the department’s requirements under Australia’s free trade agreements, the Buy Queensland approach and the Local Benefits Test

 Conduct forward procurement planning

-To ensure the effectiveness of the ICT resource planning process, each department should ensure the following:
+To ensure the effectiveness of the ICT procurement planning process, each department should ensure the following:

 - the departmental ICT resources strategic plan must comply with all legislative, policy, human resource administrative and regulatory obligations as outlined in the ICT resources strategic planning (IS2) policy

-- when developing the departmental strategic procurement plan, departments will use their best endeavours to do business with ethical and socially responsible suppliers and will seek to influence the supply chain in this regard for its ICT resources.
+- when developing the departmental strategic procurement plan, departments will need to do business with ethical and socially responsible suppliers and will seek to influence the supply chain in this regard for its ICT products and services.
 This may include considering the sustainability credentials of suppliers, to ensure they are ethically and socially responsible

 - strategic planning lead times should be sufficient to ensure that:

-- the ICT industry is given forward notice of the department’s significant ICT resource requirements
+- the ICT industry is given forward notice of the department’s significant ICT products and services requirements

-- significant procurement plans can be prepared for all high value or high-risk ICT resource requirements before the procurement process
+- significant procurement plans can be prepared for all high value or high-risk ICT products and services requirements before the procurement process, use of the Value Risk Matrix is strongly encouraged.

 - ICT investment reviews are undertaken for any ICT procurement activity that falls within the review scope.